Sealing Adult Criminal Records in Arkansas

 Sealing Non-Conviction Records in Arkansas

-The law also permits the sealing of non-convictions records when a case ends with an acquittal or charges being dropped or dismissed.
+The law also permits the sealing of non-conviction records when a case ends with an acquittal or charges being dropped or dismissed.
 In most instances, the judge may order the records sealed immediately.
 If the prosecutor filed a motion stating they will no longer prosecute, the person must wait one year after the court enters the order (called an order nolle prosequi).
 The same one-year wait period applies if the prosecutor fails to file charges within one year of an arrest.

 Special Provisions for Sealing Records in Arkansas